CELEBRATING 30 YEARS OF EXCELLENCE

 Gardasil 9 offers the best protection against cervical cancer, genital warts and other HPV-related cancers including head and neck cancer.

-Human papillomavirus (HPV) is a common virus with over 200 types, most of which are harmless but some strain are considered high-risk and oncogenic (cancer-causing).
+Human papillomavirus (HPV) is a common virus with over 200 types, most of which are harmless but some strains are considered high-risk and oncogenic (cancer-causing).

-Anybody who is sexually active is at risk of contracting an HPV infection and, as there may be no symptoms, you can be infected with the virus for years without knowing it.
+Anybody who is sexually active is at risk of contracting an HPV infection.
+As there may be no symptoms, you can be infected with the virus for years without knowing it.
 Being vaccinated against HPV offers the best protection against the virus.

 Click for more information on the HPV vaccine